 The 2013 portfolio indicated that perhaps literature students are unaware of the learning goals as they move through the program.
 Reinforcement of the literature learning goals in syllabi and class discussion would be a way to keep the goals fresh.
+The new syllabus templates provided by the Dean will provide the major learning goals.

 To remedy this situation and collection difficulties (50% collection rate for 2013), the English Department passed a revision to the Literature Major.
 Students majoring in literature, beginning with the incoming 2014 freshmen, will be required to take EN 410: Senior Writing Portfolio, where portfolios will be assembled and collected.
 Our hopes with this is that we get a greater breadth of student artifacts to assess, allowing us to see, across multiple works, that students understand genres; appreciate historical, literary, and cultural contexts; can apply literary theory in their own original analyses; and can produce a near-professional work of literary research.
+With the exception of students changing their major to the Literature major, portfolios will not benefit from this until the 2018 graduating class.